Bourne Capital

-Bourne Capital is an integrated property investment and leisure group in the UK.
+Bourne Capital is a British integrated property investment and leisure group based in London.
+The company's main activities are focused on their ownership and active management of major London mixed use estates situated in Queensway, Waterloo as well as substantial development projects oversees.
+As of 2018, the company had assets of £600 million.

-Origins
+History

 Bourne Capital was founded in 1989 by Robert Bourne.
 Bourne was previously co-founder of Local London Group (LLG), the then market leader in the London serviced office sector.
 The company went public in 1986, and was sold three years later for £120 million.

 Bourne Capital's ethos was based on the same formula as LLG, i.e. to generate enhanced revenues from property investments through active management and innovative marketing, however, the new company's business model was to develop and extend this concept much further.

-The company today

-The company's main activities are focused on their ownership and active management of major London mixed use estates situated in Queensway, Waterloo as well as substantial development projects oversees.
+Holdings

+London Estates

 Within each of the London estates the company has created high-profile leisure businesses which enhance the general area, provide facilities for local businesses, tenants and residents, and, importantly, attract footfall from outside each estate.
 This approach to place making has resulted in high occupancies and revenues being significantly higher than could normally be achieved by traditional property investment companies.
-The company currently has assets of £600 million.

-London Estates